King and Queen attend church to remember Queen Elizabeth II

 Charles and Camilla made the short journey from the Balmoral Estate to Crathie Kirk on the first anniversary of the late Queen’s death.

-The King and Queen have arrived at Crathie Kirk to commemorate the life and service of Queen Elizabeth II.
+The King and Queen are commemorating the life and service of Queen Elizabeth II at Crathie Kirk.

-Charles and Camilla made the short journey by car from the nearby Balmoral Estate to the Scottish church where monarchs have worshipped since Queen Victoria.
+Charles, dressed in a red tartan kilt, and Camilla, in a blue day dress and cardigan, made the short journey by car from the nearby Balmoral Estate to the Scottish church where monarchs have worshipped since Queen Victoria.

-On the first anniversary of the death of Queen Elizabeth II, the King and his wife will mark her life with private prayers and a moment of reflection.
+On the first anniversary of the death of Queen Elizabeth II, the King and his wife are marking her life with private prayers and a moment of reflection.

+They were joined by the late Queen’s niece and nephew, Lady Sarah Chatto and the Earl of Snowdon.

+Elizabeth II was close to her sister Princess Margaret’s children, especially Lady Sarah who she saw often.

 A small group of Balmoral estate workers and members of the public had gathered close to the church whose minister is the Rev Kenneth MacKenzie.